jellyfin/jellyfin-kodi/README.md

 Please see [Jellyfin's official LLM policy](https://jellyfin.org/docs/general/contributing/llm-policies).

-Any PR, issue or comment that is primarily LLM generated will be rejected outright on principe.
+Any PR, issue or comment that is primarily LLM generated will be rejected outright on principle.

 Machine translation as a communication aid is allowed, but do include the original language text in addition.